JavierMarinGuimera/PracticingProjects/README.md

 This a simple repository to store projects done just to practice programming and to improve my own skills.

 ## TO-DO
+- [ ] **Vue webapp with a complete REST Java server:**
+    > Simple web handled with vue.js and making requests to a REST Java server.
 - [ ] **To-Do List Application:**
     > Create a console-based or GUI-based to-do list application where users can add tasks, mark them as completed, and remove tasks.
 You can implement features like priority levels, due dates, and sorting.

 - [ ] **Chat Application:**
     > Build a simple chat application using sockets.
 Create a server that handles multiple clients, and clients should be able to send messages to each other.
 You can also add features like private messaging, group chat, and emoticons.